bonitasoft/bonita-doc/md/create-a-complex-data-type.md

 :::

 ::: warning
-**Note:** Deprecated.
-Use a Business Object or a POJO ( using a custom Groovy script or import a jar) instead.
+**Deprecated:** Use a Business Object or a POJO ( using a custom Groovy script or import a jar) instead.
 POJO must implement _java.io.Serializable_.
 :::

 If the standard data types are not suitable for a variable in your process, you can create a new custom complex data type.
 It is useful for example to reference data from an external database.